 - You may heat 10-15 seconds in the microwave if the mixture seems too thick to brush on.
 Roll the tenderloins in the seeds to evenly coat.
 Place the tenderloins in a lightly greased baking dish and sprinkle with a few more seeds to evenly coat.

-- Bake for 25-30 minutes or until the internal temperature reads 150 degrees.
-Allow to rest for about 5 minutes before slicing to serve.
+- Bake for 25-30 minutes or until the internal temperature reads 145 degrees F. Allow to rest for about 5 minutes before slicing.

-It is customary to cook pork to an internal temperature of 160 degrees.
-Recently, the USDA lowered its temperature recommendation for pork to 145 degrees.
-The internal temperature will continue to rise as the meat rests.
-My preference is to remove the pork at a temperature of 150 degrees.
-In my oven, these particular tenderloins took 26 minutes and were juicy and very tender.
+- In years past, it was customary to cook pork to an internal temperature of 160 degrees F. Recently, the USDA lowered its temperature recommendation for pork to 145 degrees F, and I think this produces a juicier, more tender outcome.
+In my oven, these particular tenderloins took 26 minutes and were juicy and delicious.